What is Bitcoin?

 How Much Time Is Needed to Mine 1 Bitcoin?

-A typical Bitcoin block takes around 10 minutes to mine, and the miners who successfully solve that block are rewarded with 6.25 Bitcoin.
-Usually, a pool of miners divides these rewards per the computing power that each user contributes.
+A typical block takes around 10 minutes to mine, and the miners who successfully solve that block are rewarded with 6.25 BTC.
+Usually, miners divide these rewards per the computing power each user contributes.
 This is due to how challenging it is for a single miner to extract even a single block when up against high-tech machinery costing billions of dollars.

 Is Bitcoin Mining Harmful to the Environment?